 - Erythema multiforme (EM) – EM has characteristic target lesions (3 concentric colors that are round and well-demarcated) and occur on the extremities more often than the trunk.
 Precipitating factors are usually infectious (HSV, mycoplasma, etc) and not drug induced.
 Lesions may be papular or centrally bullous.
-Note that EM is not considered within the same disease spectrum as Steven-Johnson syndrome (SJS) / TEN and confers no risk in progressing to TEN.
+Note that EM is not considered within the same disease spectrum as SJS/TEN and confers no risk in progressing to TEN.
 Nikolsky sign is negative.
 Mucosal involvement with EM is termed EM major.
 Mucosal involvement may resemble that of SJS/TEN.

 - Staphylococcal scalded skin syndrome – Usually occurs in newborns, infants, and young children; mucous membranes and palms / soles are spared.
 The exfoliated skin is significantly more superficial (subcorneal vs epidermal-dermal).
 Also look for purulent discharge from nose, and histologically very different from SJS/TEN.
 Nikolsky's sign can be positive.

 - Consider streptococcal toxic-shock-like syndrome, which has a similar clinical presentation.
 Patients are usually aged 20-50 years and have a deep soft-tissue infection.

 - KID syndrome

 - Acute generalized exanthematous pustulosis (AGEP) – Look for neutrophilia, eosinophilia, almost confluent erythema with overlying nonfollicular pustules.
 Nikolsky's sign can be positive.
 Histology will clearly differentiate AGEP vs SJS/TEN.